mistyk/inavradar-ESP32/README.md

 ```

 Download the air-to-air test firmware from the [testing folder](https://github.com/mistyk/inavradar-ESP32/tree/master/testing)
 and extract it.
-Run this command to flash it onto your ESP32 Lora module:
+Run this command to flash it onto your ESP32 Lora module (Windows and MacOS):
 ```
+$ cd (your air-to-air directory here)
 $ esptool.py --port /dev/tty.SLAB_USBtoUART write_flash -z --flash_mode dio 0x1000 bootloader_dio_40m.bin 0x8000 default.bin 0xe000 boot_app0.bin 0x10000 firmware.bin
 ```
 You may change the --port to match your operating system.
 If you are using Windows check the [device manager](https://github.com/mistyk/inavradar-ESP32/raw/master/docs/devManager.PNG).